The World Health Organization defines suicide as ‘the human act of self-inflicting one’s own life cessation’.

 - Age and gender.
 These are strong experience differentiators.
 In the US, for example, data from the Centers for Disease Control shows that young women have 100 suicide attempts for every completed suicide, usually due to the lower lethality of the methods chosen.
 Conversely, the elderly have been found to have a lower rate of attempts but a much higher rate of completed suicides, possibly due to underlying physical frailty and illness.

 - Health status.
-People suffering serious medical conditions (HIV and cancer) or chronic pain have been shown to be at higher risk for suicide, possibly as a means of controlling their medical situations.
+People suffering from serious medical conditions (HIV and cancer) or chronic pain have been shown to be at higher risk for suicide, possibly as a means of controlling their medical situations.

 - Military experience.
 This factor is particularly relevant in the US.
 Between 1999 and 2010, there was an increase in the number of suicides among US military veterans.
 Veterans with a history of Traumatic Brain Injury (TBI) are 1.55 times more likely to commit suicide than those without a brain injury.
 In addition, 2005-2012 saw an increase in suicides among active duty US military personnel.